tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 ## Interacting with Sequencer
-One can use any of [Sequencer Interface](#SequencerInterfaces) to interact with Sequencer.
+One can use Akka Interface or HTTP Gateway interface to interact with Sequencer.
 APIs to interact with Sequencer are broadly categorised as following.

 * Sequencer Command Service - Provided as a part of CSW.
 Provides way to submit sequence and receive response.